Logo

 Quality of Presentation

 The writing should convey clearly, adequately, and precisely the purpose of the manuscript.
 Graphics should be appropriately used, basic data be presented, and without discrepancies in writing.
 Grammatical aspects should be correct and sequence of thought adequate.
-Manuscripts must adhere to APA (6th ed., 2010) style guidelines.
+Manuscripts must adhere to APA (7th ed.) style guidelines.

 Useful References